kernitus/BukkitOldCombatMechanics/README.md

 # Old Combat Mechanics
 #### by kernitus and Rayzr522
-A Bukkit/Spigot plugin to revert combat mechanics to pre-1.9.
-Also supports reverting other features.
+A Bukkit/Spigot plugin to revert combat-related mechanics to pre-1.9 and much more.

 If you are interested in contributing, please [check this page first](.github/CONTRIBUTING.md).